vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 # 3. Exploring Git's integration in Rstudio

 Find a *Git* tab in the upper right corner.
 The tab consists of the main actions that can be performed with Git (the window might be too small to contain the keywords related to the symbol).
-Neglecting the *diff* keyword, we can find the following actions: *Commit, Pull, Push, History* and *More* followed by *New Branch*, the name of the branch (*master*) and a refresh button.
+Neglecting the *diff* keyword which is out of scope for this tutorial, we can find the following actions: *Commit, Pull, Push, History* and *More* followed by *New Branch*, the name of the branch (*master*) and a refresh button.

-The only action we're missing is the *staging*.
+- **Stage**: The only action we're missing is the *staging*.
 Rstudio & Git actually continuously process the files within the project searching for new changes.
-If there is a new change it will appear in the list in the screen as depicted here:
+If there is a new change it will appear in the list in the screen as depicted here for the `.gitignore` file.
+- **Commit**: Opens a new screen that controls the staging area and committing.
+- **Pull**: Pulls upstream changes from the GitHub repository into our, this local repository.
+- **Push**: Pushes previous commits to the GitHub repository.
+- **History**: Neatly visualizes the history log of the repository.
+Each commit, branch, contributor is reviewed in this screen.
+- **More**: Allows us to revert (undo) changes to a previous commit or ignore selected files (discussed below).
+- **New Branch**: Creates a new branch.

 ---